loistal/Tokyo-map/README.md

 ### Important
 * Add favPlaces to sidebar with KnockoutJs
 * Style sidebar
-* Add img in infoWindow
+* Close sidebar when clicking icon

 ### Optimizations
 * Add foursquare logo in infowWindow